Mastering Supply Chain – Customs Broker

 Purpose of the Role

 New Zealand’s trade regulations can be complex and difficult to navigate.
-The purpose of a Customs Broker is to represent importers and exporters (on behalf of businesses) for the ‘clearance’ of their goods.
-This is to ensure compliance with New Zealand customs regulations by reviewing import and export documentation, classifying goods using an international tariff-coding system, managing cargo documentation and coordinating with forwarders and transport providers to monitor the movement of goods during transit.
+The purpose of a Customs Broker is to represent importers and exporters (on behalf of businesses) to secure the ‘clearance’ of their goods.
+This ensures full compliance with New Zealand customs regulations by reviewing import and export documentation, accurately classifying goods using an international tariff-coding system, managing cargo documentation, and coordinating with forwarders and transport providers to monitor the movement of goods during transit.
 The role of a Customs Broker is crucial to facilitating the smooth and compliant flow of goods in international trade and to protect New Zealand’s border security.

 Key Skills Required

-To be a Customs Broker you must obtain a Customs Brokers and Freight Forwarders Federation (CBAFF) Unique User Identifier (UUI).
-The CBAFF UUI Course Certificate requires the completion of four-course blocks, and there are additional courses for further advancement.
-Some companies or freight forwarders will pay for employees to gain the CBAFF UUI Certificate as part of their career development.
+To become a Customs Broker, obtaining a Unique User Identifier (UUI) through the Customs Brokers and Freight Forwarders Federation (CBAFF) is essential.
+Achieving the CBAFF UUI Course Certificate requires completing four course blocks, with additional courses available for further advancement.
+Some companies and freight forwarders support career development by covering the cost of the CBAFF UUI Certificate for their employees.

-In addition to obtaining a CBAFF UUI, a Customs Broker needs to have a keen eye for detail to ensure all documentation and clearances are correct, can adapt and keep up to date with changing regulations and procedures, but mostly they need to maintain the highest ethical standards and integrity, to ensure compliance with NZ Customs regulations.
-Great time management skills are also a must as uncleared cargo can incur additional charges.
+Beyond the CBAFF UUI, a successful Customs Broker must have a sharp eye for detail to ensure all documentation and clearances are accurate, adaptability to stay current with changing regulations, and, most importantly, uphold the highest standards of ethics and integrity to comply with New Zealand Customs regulations.
+Excellent time management is also crucial, as delays in clearance can lead to additional costs.

 Salary Guide